cfcgoncalves/goncalves/content/research/projects.md

 My research helped to elucidate the complexity of TolC-dependent secretion mechanisms, and the importance of these systems to counteract the detrimental effects exerted by compounds with antimicrobial activity on cell physiology.
 It also highlighted the existence of TolC-independent functions among some multidrug efflux components, suggesting these transport complexes have roles relevant to the physiology of bacteria that stretch beyond antimicrobial resistance.

-In addition, I performed the molecular (whole-genome sequencing) and phenotypic characterisation of two _Synechocystis_ strains (unpublished),
+In addition, I performed the molecular (whole-genome sequencing) and phenotypic characterisation of two _Synechocystis_ strains (unpublished).

 ### Publications associated